aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/shapes/text-options/specify-the-far-east-and-latin-name-of-the-font-in-text-options-of-shape/_index.md

 ## **Possible Usage Scenarios**

-Sometimes you want to display text in Far East language font e.g. Japanese, Chinese, Thai, etc. Aspose.Cells for Python via .NET provides [**TextOptions.far_east_name**](https://reference.aspose.com/cells/python-net/aspose.cells.drawing.texts/textoptions/far_east_name) property that can be used to specify the font name of Far East language.
-Besides, you can also specify the Latin font name using [**TextOptions.latin_name**](https://reference.aspose.com/cells/python-net/aspose.cells.drawing.texts/textoptions/latin_name) property.
+Sometimes you want to display text in Far‑East language fonts, e.g., Japanese, Chinese, Thai, etc. Aspose.Cells for Python via .NET provides the [**TextOptions.far_east_name**](https://reference.aspose.com/cells/python-net/aspose.cells.drawing.texts/textoptions/far_east_name) property, which can be used to specify the font name for Far‑East languages.
+In addition, you can also specify the Latin font name using the [**TextOptions.latin_name**](https://reference.aspose.com/cells/python-net/aspose.cells.drawing.texts/textoptions/latin_name) property.

 ## **Specify the Far East and Latin Name of the Font in Text Options of Shape**

 The following sample code creates a text box and adds some Japanese text inside it.
-It then specifies the Latin and Far East font names of the text and saves the workbook as [output Excel file](67338274.xlsx).
-The following screenshot shows the Latin and Far East font names of the output text box in Microsoft Excel.
+It then specifies the Latin and Far‑East font names of the text and saves the workbook as the [output Excel file](67338274.xlsx).
+The screenshot below shows the Latin and Far‑East font names of the resulting text box in Microsoft Excel.

 ![todo:image_alt_text](specify-the-far-east-and-latin-name-of-the-font-in-text-options-of-shape_1.png)